-The Company will continue to monitor its solvency and liquidity position.
-Whilst uncertainty remains, we do not believe, that the impact of the COVID-19 pandemic would have material adverse effect on the Company's liquidity position.
+The Company will continue to monitor its solvency and liquidity position and believes that neither the energy crisis nor the inflation would have material adverse effect on the Company's liquidity position.

 Management believes that there is no going concern risk as there isn't a material uncertainty for the Company.